 Apple iPhone 5 review

-You can pick up a refurbished iPhone 5 today for around £125.
-If you're dead-set on Apple's iOS and need a cheap handset then this isn't a bad deal.
-You can get a lot more phone though by buying a modern, budget Android phone, though you will have to get used to the operating system of course - try the Moto G 3rd Gen. The iPhone 5 is far from the fastest phone by modern standards but it holds up pretty well and is fine light day-to-day use, if you spend a lot of time on your phone though then you're best off spending more on a more recent model.
+However, it's worth bearing in mind that you can get a lot more phone for your money by buying a modern, budget Android handset instead - although you will have to get used to the operating system of course - try the Moto G4.
+The iPhone 5 is far from the fastest phone by modern standards but it holds up pretty well and is fine light day-to-day use, if you spend a lot of time on your phone though then you're best off spending more on a more recent model.

 You can sum up the iPhone 5 in three words, taller, slimmer and lighter.
 Apple has managed to shave 1.4mm of the thickness of its previous phone.
 When you compare them side-by-side, what Apple has done is immediately obvious.
 While the iPhone 4S' screen and back bulged out from the side, the iPhone 5 has a flush back, while the screen is barely raised at all.

 There's no denying that the iPhone 5 is impressively thin

 It's easy to tell the difference is size from photos, but weight's an altogether harder thing to describe.
 In pure stats, the iPhone 4S weighed 140g, while the iPhone 5 is 28g lighter at just 112g.
 Trust us, this is a big difference and it's immediately noticeable when you pick the iPhone 5 up: you get the feeling that it simply should weigh more, it's that light.